Every child has a right to a free place at school.

 Deferring primary school

-If your child has not had their 5th birthday before they are due to start primary school, you can defer your child's entry to primary school by a year.
+If your child is still 4 years old on the date they are due to start primary school, you can defer your child's entry to primary school by a year.

 If your child is deferring entry to school for a year, you can:

-- automatically get an extra year of early learning and childcare funding if their 5th birthday is between 1 January and the end of February
+- automatically get an extra year of early learning and childcare funding if their 5th birthday is in January or February

-- apply to your local council and request an extra year of early learning and childcare funding if their 5th birthday is between the beginning of the autumn term, in August, and 31 December - your local council will decide if your child will get an extra year of funding.
+- apply to your local council and request an extra year of early learning and childcare funding if their 5th birthday is after the beginning of the autumn term, in August, and before 1 January - your local council will decide if your child will get an extra year of funding